Only System Admins (users who have ‘ALL’ access at the ‘CATALOG’ scope) have access to Data Registration.

 Once you have selected the tables you wish to register and selected the database you wish to register them to, you can click the “Register Selected” button to register the tables.
 You will then a see a dialog listing the tables that were successfully registered.

-Automatic tagging can reduce the manual work of tagging by detecting when a column is likely to contain a certain type of formatted data, such as a phone number, and then applying the relevant tag to that column.
-Automatic tags can be applied during data registration.
-When Auto-Tagging is configured, during the registration crawl the Auto-Tagger samples each dataset and applies a tag if a specified pattern is matched.
-For more on Auto-Tagger configuration, see Configuration Steps.
+Automated tagging can reduce the manual work of tagging by detecting when a column is likely to contain a certain type of formatted data, such as a phone number, and then applying the relevant tag to that column.
+If Auto-tagging has been enabled on the cluster, you will see the auto-tags applied on newly discovered tables that have data that match the specified rules.
+For more information on configuring Auto-tagging, see here.

 Then click ‘Edit Schema’ on any unregistered dataset to view its schema.
 If Auto-Tagger has detected certain formatted data, it will have automatically tagged the columns with that data.